 It will make mowing a bit easier due to less excess weight on the mower.
 And the mower will not be sinking into the wet ground.
 Keep cleaning up any clogging, especially around the mower blade and deck.

-Rake the Grass
+Rake The Grass

 Raking the grass before you start mowing will lift up the grass and keep the wet grass stand straight.
 This will help with the easier cutting of the wet grass.

 If you are using a gas mower, then the ethanol has a tendency to attract moisture.
-The higher level of moisture in the gas reduces the motor efficiency, and very high level may cause the mower to stop.
+The higher level of moisture in the gas reduces the motor efficiency, and a very high level may cause the mower to stop.

-For highly wet grass, set the mower on the side discharge mode.
+For highly wet grass, set the mower on the side-discharge mode.
 The downside of side discharge is that it leaves rows of clippings in the grass.
-But you can fix it by cross mowing at 90 degrees.
+But you can fix it by cross-mowing at 90 degrees.

 This is not an ideal situation as you have to manually mulch or bag the cut grass.
 But it won’t be a huge problem if you can wait a couple of days to bag the grass till it gets dry.